MrReplikant/Adversity-Response-Kit/MANUAL-ABRIDGED/Chapter-2-Local-Apt-Archive.md

 If you already have a local copy of your distribution's mirror, copy it to your machine now.
 If not, or even if you do, still follow along.

+**Warning: This will take a LOT of bandwidth.
+If you have more advance time to prepare, perhaps consider merely mirroring certain portions at a time, and adding to it over time, if such would make it easier to eventually get the full mirror.**

 cd back into the SCRIPTS directory, and run "ls".
 You will notice a script called "build-apt-archive.sh".
 Take note of it, but do not run it yet.
 Instead, run the folowing command:

 sudo nano /etc/apt/mirror.list